laijasmine/datajam2023-beginner-R/workshop/VancouverDataJam2022-Lesson1/index.md

 This process is very similar when you are using an R package.
 You need to:

-1. Install the pacakge: Most packages are not installed by default when you install R and RStudio.
+1. Install the package: Most packages are not installed by default when you install R and RStudio.
 You will only need to install it again when you need to update it to a newer version.

 ```r
 install.packages("tidyverse")